miroshnikov/filefive/README.md

 # FileFive: SFTP/FTP client and dual-panel file manager for macOS and Linux
 FileFive is a free open-source SFTP/FTP client and file manager with intuitive and modern dual-panel interface.

-It is a Node.js package and works in the browser.
+It is installed a Node.js package and works in the browser.

 ## Installation
 ```shell